 Holding 100 to 150 shipping containers, Yara Birkeland will transfer to autonomous operations in stages.
 The initial launch will be with an onboard crew, before moving to a remote crew and finally to full autonomy after a couple of years.
 The ship will navigate the fjords and ocean using GPS, radar, cameras and sensors delivered by the Norwegian technology company KONGSBERG, and will be able to dock at port without assistance.

 Yara’s initiative is taking place at the same time as the International Maritime Organization (IMO) is looking at the regulation of autonomous ships.
 The IMO's scoping exercise is expected to be completed in 2020.

 Yara Birkeland is electric and autonomous.
 With no need for fuel or a crew, the ship will save up to 90 per cent in annual operating costs compared similar-sized conventional vessels.
 It is also estimated to replace 40 000 truck journeys per year, cutting local pollution and greenhouse gas emissions accordingly.

 Short sea shipping is a key priority across Europe and the need for sustainable cargo ships is huge.
 All over the world, shipping companies are looking to cut costs and emissions.

 Yara Birkeland has received tremendous attention from businesses, academia and media, with the Wall Street Journal referring to it as “The Tesla of the Seas”.
-Although the vessel has been built, installation of the autonomous equipment from KONGSBERG has been put on hold due to the COVID-19 pandemic.

 Small container ship with autonomous controls